-A Lasting Power of Attorney (LPA) is created by a person – known as a ‘Donor’ – who has full capacity, who wishes to appoint someone that they trust to act on their behalf, if they become physically or mentally incapable in the future.
+A Lasting Power of Attorney (or LPA as it is sometimes referred to) is created by a person – known as a ‘Donor’ – who has full capacity, who wishes to appoint someone that they trust to act on their behalf if they become physically or mentally incapable in the future.
 This can relate to financial affairs and/or health and welfare decisions.

 There are two types of LPA to consider:

 With regards to Property and Financial Affairs, the Lasting Power of Attorney can be used whilst the Donor has the mental capacity and gives consent for the Attorney to act for them.
 It can also be used by the Attorney if the Donor has lost capacity.